Epigenetic feedback reshapes dynamical landscapes in gene regulatory networks: Acknowledgements

 \section{Acknowledgements}

 We acknowledge that challenging academic experiences can sometimes lead to unexpected collaborations and new perspectives.
-In this spirit, SH and SS recognize the broader research journey—including an earlier period associated with Prof. Heinz Koeppl (TU Darmstadt)--that ultimately enabled the completion of this work.
+In this spirit, SH and SS recognize the broader research journey--including an earlier period associated with Prof. Heinz Koeppl (TU Darmstadt)--that ultimately enabled the completion of this work.
 SS acknowledges Archishman Raju for insightful discussions and critical suggestions, without which the project would have been incomplete.
-SS also acknowledges Yuuki Matsushita (NCBS–TIFR) and Kunihiko Kaneko (University of Tokyo \& Niels Bohr Institute) for valuable discussions.
+SS also acknowledges Yuuki Matsushita and Kunihiko Kaneko for valuable discussions.
 We acknowledge ChatGPT for grammatical corrections and improvements.